The Choropleth lets you compare values by geographic region.

 The list of supported US county names is provided in the file United States Counties.

+Create a new Choropleth.
+Choose a Data Source.
 This example graphs employment statistics for all 50 United States for the years 1980-2015.
 The data is available at the University of Kentucky website.